Special offer

 Post a Job

-Welcoming a new employee email
+Welcoming a new employee e-mail

-Sending out a “welcoming a new employee” email to your team after hiring someone new can make the onboarding process smoother.
-The new employee email announcement allows the new employee to feel part of the team and minimizes any surprises for existing team members.
-You can send this email before the new team member begins so your team knows when they should expect to find a new face in the office.
+Sending out a “welcoming a new employee” e-mail to your team after hiring someone new can make the onboarding process smoother.
+The new employee e-mail announcement allows the new employee to feel part of the team and minimizes any surprises for existing team members.

-• The reason for the new hire.
+• reason for the new hire.

-• When the new hire will start
+• when the new hire starts

-• Information about their qualifications or what their previous position was
+• information about their qualifications or what their previous position was

-• Possibly some personal information like hobbies or interests
+• possibly some personal information like hobbies or interests

 With the above information, your staff will know when to expect the new team member and a bit about them, making their first appearance in the workplace an easy transition.
 Having a bit of personal information about the new employee will give your team ideas for conversation starters once the personal introductions have happened.

-Make sure to send the welcoming a new employee email a few business days before the new hire starts.
+Make sure to send the welcoming new employee e-mail a few business days before the new hire starts.
 This will give your employees enough time to receive the message and be prepared for their arrival.
 This will make the first day of the new employee’s job go smoothly and the team will be eager to meet them.

-4. Cover the basics
+Cover the basics

-5. Make it personalized
+Make it personalized

-Make the welcoming a new employee email personalized by giving a bit of information about the new hire’s interests, hobbies or special talents.
+Make the welcoming a new employee e-mail personalized by giving a bit of information about the new hire’s interests, hobbies or special talents.
 This information will allow team members to feel like they know a bit about the person you’ve hired and will give them good conversation starters.

-6. Close with a positive note and an invitation
+Close with a positive note and an invitation

-At the end of the welcoming a new employee email, make sure to make a final statement about how pleased you are to add the new person to the team.
 Also, make sure to have an invitation to a welcome lunch, happy hour or meet and greet for the new employee.
 This is a great way of adding new people to your staff and giving the existing staff a time and place to make introductions.

 Attach a photo

-Welcoming a new employee email template
+Welcoming a new employee e-mail template

 Dear [employees of your company],